USH3R/NPM-Security-Utilities/README.md

 ## How to Run This Utility Demo

-Run the demonstration utilities in GitHub Codespaces or any terminal by typing:
+1. Open Codespace (Github) or any terminal and type this:

-      bash demo.sh
+         bash run.sh

+2. Or try the manual executable way (optional):
+   Open Codespace (Github) or any terminal and type this:

+         chmod +x run.sh

+   Press enter.
+   Then type:

+         ./run.sh

 # NPM Security Utilities